cru/static-website-template/cms/README.md

 # payload-cms

-This project was created using create-payload-app using the js-blog template.
+This project was created using create-payload-app.

 ## How to Use